-Extreme Measures is a 1996 thriller film based on Michael Palmer's 1991 novel of the same name, about the ethics of how far we are willing to go, and how much we are willing to sacrifice, in order to cure the world's ills.
+Extreme Measures is a 1996 thriller film directed by Michael Apted and based on Michael Palmer's 1991 novel of the same name, about the ethics of how far we are willing to go, and how much we are willing to sacrifice, in order to cure the world's ills.

-Hugh Grant plays Guy Luthan, a British doctor working at a hospital in New York who starts making unwanted inquiries when the body of a man who died in his emergency room disappears.
-The trail leads Luthan to the door of the eminent surgeon Dr. Lawrence Myrick (Gene Hackman), but Luthan soon finds himself in danger from people who want the hospital's secret to remain undiscovered.
+Guy Luthan (Hugh Grant) is a British doctor working at a hospital in New York, who starts making unwanted inquiries when the body of a man who died in his emergency room disappears.
+The trail leads Luthan to the door of the eminent surgeon Lawrence Myrick (Gene Hackman), but Luthan soon finds himself in danger from people who want the hospital's secret to remain undiscovered.

 The film also features Sarah Jessica Parker as Jodie Trammel, nurse and trusted colleague of Guy.